The Harding Prize for Trustworthy Communication

 When we have a decision to make, or we want to understand someone else’s decision, we often look for a source of trustworthy evidence on the subject.
 Yet balanced, useful evidence can be hard to find.

-In association with Sense About Science and the Science Media Centre, the Winton Centre for Risk & Evidence Communication celebrates those who tackle the communication of evidence well, with the annual Harding Prize for Trustworthy Communication.
+In association with Sense About Science and the Science Media Centre, the Winton Centre for Risk & Evidence Communication celebrates those who tackle the communication of evidence well, with the annual Harding Prizes for Trustworthy Communication.

 2021's Winners